nsg-ethz/p4-learning/exercises/04-RSVP/p4runtime/README.md

 ```

 Amongst others, you will get these files:

--  `p4app.json`: describes the topology that you will use throughout the
+- `p4app.json`: describes the topology that you will use throughout the exercise.
-   exercise.
 See the figure below.
-We also added `p4app-simple.json` topology
-   in case you want to use a smaller (triangle) topology.
+We also added `p4app-simple.json` topology in case you want to use a smaller (triangle) topology.
+- `network.py`: a Python scripts that initializes the topology using *Mininet* and *P4-Utils*.
+One can use indifferently `network.py` or `p4app.json` to start the network.
--  `rsvp_controller.py`: skeleton for the controller (your task will be to
-   implement the missing pieces).
+- `rsvp_controller.py`: skeleton for the controller (your task will be to implement the missing pieces).
 - `cli.py`: CLI to interact with the controller (already implemented).

-Note that we do not provide a P4 template this time because you will re-use the
-code from the previous (MPLS stacked) exercise.
+Note that we do not provide a P4 template this time because you will re-use the code from the previous (MPLS stacked) exercise.
 Therefore, copy this code to
 `rsvp.p4` (if you did not finish the MPLS exercise, continue with it today):
 ```bash
 cp ~/adv-net-2020/02-MPLS/mpls_stacked/stacked.p4 ~/adv-net-2020/03-RSVP_1/rsvp.p4
 ```

-The controller requires new functionalities that we recently added for this exercise
-to `p4-utils`.
-To get them, update `p4-utils` as follows:
+The controller requires new functionalities that we recently added for this exercise to *P4-Utils*.
+To get them, update *P4-Utils* as follows:
 ```bash
 cd ~/p4-tools/p4-utils
 git pull